epam/ai-dial/docs/user-guide.md

 #### Custom Apps

 DIAL applications can be integrated into the DIAL Core deployment.
 By doing so, these applications will be immediately available in your chat from the start.
 For examples, refer to the [dynamic setting](https://github.com/epam/ai-dial-core?tab=readme-ov-file#dynamic-settings) in DIAL Core.
-Additionally, you can register your custom and deployed applications through the [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put) and [DIAL Chat UI](#add-custom-app).
+Additionally, you can register your custom and deployed applications through the [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put) and [DIAL Marketplace](#add-custom-app).
 In such cases, the configuration of your custom applications, described in a JSON file, is saved in your blob store and accessed by DIAL Core for usage.

-> Refer to [My Workspace](#add-custom-app) to learn how to add a custom app.
+> Refer to [My Workspace](#add-custom-app) to learn how to add a custom app in DIAL Marketplace.

 #### Quick Apps

 DIAL Quick Apps are conceptually similar to OpenAI's GPT.
 Quick Apps do not contain any programming code (they include a toolset, description and instruction to the language model) and enable you to rapidly build an application right within DIAL Chat, use it, and share it with others.
 Quick Apps can be used to simplify a workflow or carry out a specific task.
 For example, you can create a quick app with a configuration allowing it to call an external API to get a real-time weather forecast for a specific location.

-> Watch a [Demo Video](../video%20demos/demos/quick-apps) with an introduction to Quick Apps.
+> * Watch a [Demo Video](../video%20demos/demos/quick-apps) with an introduction to Quick Apps.
+> * Refer to [My Workspace](#add-quick-app) to learn how to add a Quick app in DIAL Marketplace.

 #### Code Apps

 DIAL Core Apps allows you to develop, deploy and run your Python applications directly in the AI DIAL Chat.
 It is a useful tool if you need to quickly create an application for the POC, deploy it and share with the selected audience.

-> Watch a [Demo Video](../video%20demos/demos/code-apps) with an introduction to Code Apps.
+> * Watch a [Demo Video](../video%20demos/demos/code-apps) with an introduction to Code Apps.
+> * Refer to [My Workspace](#add-code-app) to learn how to add a Code app in DIAL Marketplace.

 Code apps are deployed and maintained exclusively by AI DIAL platform, similarly, to handling lambda function by cloud providers.

-Limitations and security restrictions:

-* Code Apps do not have access to internet.
-* Code Apps do not have state outside of DIAL APIs.
-* You can use only Python libraries, databases, and models that are supported by AI DIAL.
-* Code Apps cannot call each other or any external endpoints with the exception of  DIAL Core, if it is allowed.
-* All traffic is encrypted, and Code Apps are run in an isolated network.

 ## Marketplace